kierajreed/old_website/README.md

-Just a web page for my projects.
+Just a web page for me and shoothemoon's projects.